 Oracle NetSuite’s Financial Report Builder tool builds the financial statements reporting.
 Including grouping financial data differently or including additional data in the report such as budget details.

 Compare Oracle NetSuite or SAP Business One: Industry Use-Cases

 Select a SystemThat Knows Your Industry Needs

-One of the most important considerations when selecting an ERP solution is figuring out which matches your business needs.
+One of the most important considerations when selecting an alternative to NetSuite is figuring out which matches your business needs.
 As far as industry-specific use cases go, there’s a lot of overlap when comparing Oracle NetSuite and Business One.
-The major distinction between the two offerings aside from deployment modes, has to do with product maturity and depth within the manufacturing and distribution verticals.
+The major distinction between the two offerings aside from deployment modes has to do with product maturity and depth within the manufacturing and distribution verticals.

 SAP Business One generally provides more robust capabilities in the manufacturing space, natively or referred to as “out of the box”.
 SAP Business One has developed specific industry solutions on top of SAP Business One to provide that last mile of functionality necessary for specific industries.

 Oracle NetSuite product suite requires customization and 3rd party add-ons to compete with Business One.
 In recent years Oracle NetSuite has encouraged its partners to develop additional products/solutions to support niche industries, and are still continuing development of a fortified product.